On average, your neighbors pay $86 a month.See Your Rates

 The Land of Lincoln is home to the Windy City, three presidents, and the Chicago Bulls, just to name a few.
 But The Prairie State also presents some serious homeowners insurance risks.

-The average home insurance premium in Illinois is less expensive than the national average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Illinois was $987, slightly lower than the national average of $1,132.
-There are 22 states with lower average home insurance rates than Illinois.
+How much is home insurance in Illinois?
+Homeowners insurance premiums in Illinois are less expensive than the national average.
+The average cost of homeowners insurance in the state of Illinois was $1,033.
+This was slightly lower than the national average of $1,173.
+There are 23 states with lower average home insurance rates than Illinois.

 Choosing a homeowners insurance company in Illinois should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best homeowners rates is to compare homeowners insurance in Illinois from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Illinois.
 Out of the 33,678 Illinois homeowners that used QuoteWizard to request insurance quotes last year, 954 had no home insurance.

-Why contact every individual company in Illinois that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Illinois you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written||Market Share|